MortiSupporti/sudokusolver/README.md

 # sudokusolver

 This application reads Sudoku images and sovles them.
 It has 3 run modes.
 2 for your computer and 1 for building an Android APK.
+BUILDOZER GOES BRRRRR!

 # TODO for mode 2
 - Implement a visible frame for the camera activity, so that the user has an indicator where I want the sudoku area to be located.